The $11M Cork Protocol Hack: A Critical Lesson in Uniswap V4 Hook Security

 }

-Critical Issue: This function lacks an onlyPoolManager modifier (allowing only calls from a trusted Uniswap v4 calls), meaning anyone can call it directly with arbitrary parameters.
-While the contract inherits from BaseHook which provides access control for unlockCallback, it fails to protect other hook callbacks.
+Critical Issue: This function lacks an onlyPoolManager modifier (allowing only calls from a trusted Uniswap v4 manager), meaning anyone can call it directly with arbitrary parameters.
+While the contract inherits from BaseHook, which provides access control for unlockCallback, it fails to protect other hook callbacks.

 // BaseHook provides this for unlockCallback: